AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 ## Overview

-Coming soon.
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ## Hardcoding Annotations

-Adding in code or [Serialize and Deserialize](Serializing_Deserializing) as a list.
+...
+Adding in code or [Serialize and Deserialize](Serializing_Deserializing) as a list. ...

 ```
 anychart.onDocumentReady(function () {